oliprev/OP_COMP3000/README.md

 8) Install / launch VS Code
 9) Hover over 'File', and then press 'Open Folder...'
 10) From there, select the OP_COMP3000 repository and open
-11) You will require environmental variables - contact me at **oliver.prevett@students.plymouth.ac.uk** and I will send them promptly
+11) You will require environmental variables - contact me at **oliver.prevett@students.plymouth.ac.uk** and I will send them promptly with comprehensive instructions
 12) If successful, go to the Terminal - if not launched already, hover over 'Terminal', and click 'New Terminal'
 13) Input the following below in the root of the project
 ```